nearform/angular-patterns-workshop/slides.md

 <div class="dense">

 - This workshop is made of multiple, incremental steps
-- It's built on top of [Next.js](https://nextjs.org/), a convenient way to kickstart React applications
+- It's built using of [Nx](https://nx.dev), a build system that works very well with Angular
 - At each step you are asked to add features and solve problems
 - The `src/challenges` folder is where you should write your code
 - The `src/solutions` folder contains the solutions to the challenges